alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 It makes sense, but the auto-encoder *can* cheat.

 Suppose the dimension of $$\textbf{z}$$ is slightly higher.
-What mecanism can ensure that the learned representation is not a dumb mapping between far apart regions of latent space and all input samples.
-Well nothing.
+What mecanism can ensure that the learned representation is not a trivial mapping between far apart regions of latent space and all input samples.
+Well, nothing.
 For example, the latent vector could easily encode each sample into binary positions (0001, 0010, 0011…) and have excellent reconstruction performance while having learn **nothing** about data structure.

 Because the network finds its own ways to compress data, we can't understand fully its representation by looking at it.
-Nothing ensures that the vector $$\mathbf{z_1} = [2.2,1.3]$$ is decoded as an image of a 3 and $$\mathbf{z_2} = [2.1,1.4]$$, while very close in latent space, is decoded as an image *also* looking like a 3.
+Nothing guarantees that the vector $$\mathbf{z_1} = [2.2,1.3]$$ is decoded as an image of a 3 and $$\mathbf{z_2} = [2.1,1.4]$$, while very close in latent space, is decoded as an image *also* looking like a 3.
 Any interpretation of what latent dimensions represent is here arduous.

 Moreover, its hard to generate samples from this type of network.
 In order to generate a sample you have to find a latent vector $$\textbf{z}$$ that will produce, once decoded, a plausible output (in the sense similar to inputs on which the AE was trained).
-The manifold represented by all the latent vectors associated to input samples is probably not covering the entire $$\textbf{z}$$ space and sampling randomly will probably yields unprobable results.
+The manifold represented by all the latent vectors associated to input samples is probably not covering the entire $$\textbf{z}$$ space and sampling randomly will surely yields unprobable results.

 These limitations, latent space interpretation and generation, are trying to be solved with VAEs.